AhmedMagdyNoser/next-todo/README.md

 To get a local copy of the project up and running, follow these simple steps.

-### Prerequisites

-- Node.js v16 or higher
-- npm or yarn

 ### Installation

 1. Clone the repo: